iamchandanys/azure_function_app/README.md

 ###### Steps:

-Step A - Receives Order Details like orderid, emailid, orderamount etc,. through HTTP trigger.
+Step A - Receives Order Details like order id, email id, order amount etc., through HTTP trigger.

 1. HTTP Triggers once the payment is done.
 2. Reads the request body and save the order data in Table Storage.